kundan-kumarr/CodeGrind/README.md

     - Solve Efficiently
 - Communication
     - Communicate effectively.

+#### UMPIRE

+- UPI (Understand, Plan, Implement) is a way to help you plan and verbalize your thinking before writing code

 ##### Key Principles for Effective Preparation
 - ✨2 Code Everyday✨
 - ✨Update Daily for Tracking✨